 Hang blank “posters” around the room.
 Label the posters with important concepts for a graffiti activity.
 As students walk around the room, jot down your ideas as well.
 If students post an idea that prompts a question, write a sentence starter for other students.

 Use the student work to clarify any misconceptions and to start class discussions.
+Ask students to draw or add pictures.
 Students enjoy seeing their work displayed in class, no matter how old they are.

 Plus, the gallery walk can easily become ELA extension activities for brainstorming writing or public speaking.